 A Quick Guide to the Principles of Judo

-Two key principles of judo are maximum efficiency with minimal effort (Seiryoku-Zenyo) and mutual benefit (Jita-Kyoei), used in combination with strategy, safety, and situational risk awareness
+Two key principles of judo are maximum efficiency with minimal effort (Seiryoku-Zenyo) and mutual benefit (Jita-Kyoei), used in combination with continuous improvement, safety, and situational awareness

 A key principle of judo is maximum efficiency with minimal effort, or Seiryoku-Zenyo.
 One practical application is when facing a stronger opponent, the recommended action is to temporarily give way, instead of offering direct resistance, move out of the line of attack, and get the opponent off-balance first, and then use that moment to apply a judo technique.

-This way, the resistance of the opponent is greatly diminished, and the judo practitioner (judoka) will need to use less energy to defeat the opponent.
+This way, the resistance of the opponent is greatly diminished, and the judo practitioner (judoka) will need to use less energy to apply a technique and defeat their opponent.

-If an opponent comes with a great impulse —for instance, with the intention of hitting you with a fist— as a judo practitioner, using Seiryoku-Zenyo as a strategy you can take advantage of that inertial movement.
+If an opponent comes with a great impulse —for instance, with the intention of hitting you with a fist— as a judo practitioner you can take advantage of that inertial movement.
 You can move into a favorable position to block and grab the attacker’s arm, place your body and hips into a position where the opponent can act as a fulcrum, which together with a lifting movement of the legs facilitates the execution of a judo throw.

 Action and reaction is another important principle of judo.
 When we push a person, there is an instinctive tendency for that person to react by pushing back in the opposite direction.
 If we were to pull, the person would likely pull back to return to their original position.
 Judokas take advantage of those moments when people are moving back to their original position by adding their own strength to those movements before applying a technique.